EncryptedScreen/EncryptedScreen/README.md

 ### Hi there 👋

-I am a web programmer from Mexico who loves open source and its qualities.
+I am a web programmer who loves open source and its qualities.

 I program mainly in JavaScript and Python, although I also use some other languages.